SallaApp/webhook-actions-js/README.md

 ### Impelement Using Listeners

-You you can add listeners , the function passed will be exeucted every time an event is received .
+You you can add listeners as a function, it will be exeucted every time an event is received .

 ```javascript
 // Import Deps